My best friend has cancer: here are six ways to help

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

-“I have ovarian cancer.”
-Four tiny life-changing words that no one wants to hear; especially not from their best friend over a Sunday morning champagne brunch.
+No one wants to hear four tiny life-changing words, especially not from their best friend over a Sunday morning champagne brunch.
 Yet, there I was, sipping a Moët & Chandon, listening to those horrible words from my bestie, Sam.
 My world started to spin violently around me.
 This is horrible.
-I didn’t know how to help a friend with ovarian cancer.
-I don’t know what to do.
+I didn’t know how to help a friend with cancer.
+I was completely lost.

-At that moment, I decided to gather up my strength and do whatever I could to help her respond to her diagnosis of ovarian cancer, for better or for worse.
-I promised myself that this would be about her, not me, even though I was terrified of losing my best friend to cancer.
+At that moment, I decided to gather my strength and do whatever I could to help her respond to her diagnosis of ovarian cancer, for better or worse.
+Then and there, I promised myself this would be about her, not me, even though I was terrified of losing my best friend to cancer.

 1. Embrace the absurdity of life

 When cancer rears its ugly head, nothing in the world makes sense after that initial diagnosis.
 At this early stage, we found it best to embrace the absurdity of life by watching silly movies, plays, and music performances together.
 Our favorites were classic movies from our childhood, especially Groundhog Day, Encino Man, and Happy Gilmore.
 We would sing silly songs in the car, watch funny videos online, and strive to laugh and embrace how life brings the absurd in beautiful ways.